Glossary

 ACID compliant

-Being ACID compliant is important because these four principles provide reliability, validity and accuracy.
-They ensure there are no mistakes, such as network errors, disruptions or hardware failures.
-Organizations need ACID compliance because they need transactions to reliably succeed (or fail) for critical applications such as financial transactions or time-sensitive data.
+Adopting ACID principals puts Aerospike in industry-standard compliance with reliability, validity and accuracy measures They ensure that there is not data loss or corruption due to network errors, disruptions or hardware failures.
 Industries that require ACID compliance include financial institutions, manufacturing operations, transportation, IoT environments and energy production.

 asd

-This Aerospike database process (Aerospike Daemon) runs on a server or node.
+Aerospike Daemon.
+An Aerospike database process that is created by the user and runs on a server or node.

 B